controlplane-com/terraform-provider-cpln/docs/resources/agent.md

 # cpln_agent (Resource)

-Support the creation of an [Agent](https://docs.controlplane.com/reference/agent).
+Supports the creation of an [Agent](https://docs.controlplane.com/reference/agent).
 Multiple agents can be created for an Org.

 Agents allow secure communication between workloads running on the Control Plane platform and TCP endpoints inside private networks such as VPCs.